owsky/game-libraries-crosschecker/README.md

 ## Pivot

 Initially I started to develop this project using Go but I quickly discovered that the GUI libraries for Go are kinda terrible so I decided to pivot and rewrite it from scratch using Electron and React.
 Ultimately I think it was the better choice.
+The Go module is still available on a separate branch as a CLI tool.